Snoring is not normal!

 “People who snore usually have to work harder to breathe during sleep,” explains Marc Raphaelson, M.D., director of the Sleep Disorders Center at Washington Adventist Hospital.
 “When breathing is difficult, often we are not fully refreshed in the morning, and we are sleepy or fatigued during the day.
 This is what happens in people who have sleep apnea.”

-Adds Konrad Bakker, M.D., director of the Sleep Disorders Center at Shady Grove Adventist Hospital: “People with sleep apnea frequently stop breathing at night, leading to an increased risk of high blood pressure, heart attack, stroke, diabetes and daytime sleepiness.
+Adds Konrad Bakker, M.D., director of the Sleep Disorders Center at Adventist HealthCare Shady Grove Medical Center: “People with sleep apnea frequently stop breathing at night, leading to an increased risk of high blood pressure, heart attack, stroke, diabetes and daytime sleepiness.
 Fragmented sleep, second to sleep apnea, also has been implicated in weight gain.
 Left untreated, there is a tremendous cost, in terms of health, quality of life and work productivity.”